 Row 2 and all remaining rows: Slip 1st stitch, *BK2tog; SLYO1* (repeat 7 times); K1 last stitch;

-Repeat row 2 until your scarf reaches desired length.
+Repeat row 2 until your scarf reaches the desired length.

 Bind off.
 Weave in ends.
 Connect the ends of the scarf to make a loop.